 The existing CIMIS User's Manuals for CCDOC explain in detail how to use CIMIS, and define all data elements entered into the system through the transactions.
-They are designed to aid CIMIS users (e.g., CCDOC officers,) and should always be avail-
+They are designed to aid CIMIS users (e.g., CCDOC officers,) and should always be available to them.